-But now, almost over night, thousands of Jews began meeting on a new day—the first day of the week (Acts 20:7; 1 Cor.
-16:2), a day they began to call “the Lord’s Day” (Rev. 1:10).
+But now, almost over night, thousands of Jews began meeting on a new day—the first day of the week (Acts 20:7; 1 Corinthians 16:2), a day they began to call “the Lord’s Day” (Revelation 1:10).
 Why did they call it “the Lord’s Day”?
-Because that was the day of the week Jesus rose from the dead (Matt.
-28:1).
+Because that was the day of the week Jesus rose from the dead (Matthew 28:1).

 So, thousands of Jews, including the disciples, said, ‘Let’s start meeting on that day in commemoration of our risen Lord!’
-And they even opened up their meetings to Gentiles (Acts 15)!
+And the Book of Acts (chapter 15) says they even opened their gatherings to Gentiles!

 These Jews, who made up the early church, believed that the coming of the Messiah, along with His death and resurrection, cleared the way for a new relationship with God.
 One that was based, not on bringing sacrifices to the temple or on keeping the Mosaic law, but on the sin-bearing, life-giving help of a resurrected Savior.

 The fact that so many Jews were willing to abandon their previous beliefs and practices is a third evidence that Jesus’ resurrection really took place!
 Now, obviously, a lot more could be said about this.
 If you’d like to do further research on these and other beliefs and practices the Jews abandoned, I recommend reading Lee Strobel’s excellent award-winning book The Case for Christ.